NCS Group: Community Health Assist Scheme computer system error

-On 16 February 2019, the MOH released statement that there was an error in the computer system, managed by NCS Group, for the Community Health Assist Scheme (CHAS).
-Remedial actions were then carried out by MOH and NCS Group to assess impact on the affected applicants.
-MOH reportedly had the intention to recover costs and expenses due to this incident from NCS Group as allowed in the contract between them.
+On 16 February 2019, the MOH released a statement stating that due to an error in computer systems managed by NCS in relation to the Community Health Assist Scheme (CHAS), certain subsidies had been miscalculated.
+Remedial actions were then carried out by MOH and NCS to assess the impact on the affected applicants.
+MOH stated that it intended to recover its costs and expenses arising from this incident from NCS as it was entitled to pursuant to the contract between the parties.